Accurate computations up to break-down of quasi-periodic attractors in the dissipative spin-orbit problem: Conclusions

 One of the results of our exploration is that the breakdown happens in ways that are qualitatively different to previous explorations.
 Notably, we do not observe scaling behaviors and the stable and tangent directions of the tori remain separated.
 The main reason why the tori disappear is just the loss of regularity.

 The different behaviors at breakdown can be explained by postulating that the renormalization map has different dynamics in different regions in the space of maps.
-This paper opens the possibility of a more systematic study of the dynamics of renormalization, but this will require studying breakdown in many families of maps even if they are not relevant for astrodynamics.
+This paper includes tools such as accurate computation and diagnostics like scale invariants that open the possibility of a more systematic study of the dynamics of renormalization, but this will require studying breakdown in many families of maps even if they are not relevant for astrodynamics.

 The (very interesting) goal of exploring the renormalization theory will be postponed, since it is different from the main goal of this paper: maintaining high precision and reliability in astronomically motivated models even very close to breakdown.